Hermzy14/farmingSim/protocol.md

 5. Sensor Node ID=3 is started:
 - It initializes its sensors (2 temperature sensors) with no actuators.
 - It establishes a connection and registers
-6. Broadcasting sensor data:
+6. Request sensor data:
-- Command panel request data from seonsor nodes.
+- Command panel request data from sensor nodes.
 - 10 seconds after initialization, all three sensor nodes broadcast their current sensor data to the control panels.
 7. User interaction with control panel 1:
 - The user of Control Panel 1 presses a button to turn on the first fan of Sensor Node ID=2.